manu-07-ela/LAPR2_ISEP/docs/SprintA/FURPS.md

 _Specifies or constraints the features inherent to the interaction of the system being developed with other external systems._

+>The company is also required to generate daily (automatic) reports with all the information demanded by the NHS and should send them to the NHS using their API.

 - "The application graphical interface is to be developed in JavaFX 11."

 - The program has to comunicate with API'S."...and identifying each sample with a barcode that is automatically generated using an external API."

 - The program communicates with an external module to validate the work performed by specialist doctor."To facilitate and simplify the validation work performed by the specialist doctor, the application uses an external module that is responsible for doing an automatic validation using test reference values."
-- The program has to send automatic daily reports with all the information required by the NHS using the NHS API.

 ### Physical Constraints

 _Specifies a limitation or physical requirement regarding the hardware used to house the system, as for example: material, shape, size or weight._